Ambai language

-The Ambai language is an Austronesian language spoken by the Ambai people in Indonesian New Guinea (Papua Province), mostly on the Ambai Islands as well as the southern part of Yapen Island.
+The Ambai or Ampari is an Austronesian language spoken by the Ambai people in Indonesian New Guinea (Papua Province), mostly on the Ambai Islands, as well as the southern part of Yapen Island.
 The number of speakers is estimated to be 10,000.
 Dialects are Randawaya, Ambai (Wadapi-Laut), and Manawi.

 Phonology

 Ambai has 19 consonants and 6 vowels, shown on the tables below.